coolarif123/SynthFirmware/README.md

 We also decided to offer the user the option to change the waveform from the  described sawtooth to a sin wave.
 The sin w ave is also implemented by a look up table.

+#### 2. Polyphoney

+We implemented polyphoney using a modular design.
+We used a voice management sysrem that keeps track of which controller's speaker is active and assigns it a note to output.
+We used a priority-based allocation where the oldest or quietest voice is stolen when all voices are in use.

 ## Critical instant Analysis of the Monotonic Scheduler

 ## Dependancies, and Shared Structures and  Methods